-This position’s base salary range is $15.25 - $16.84/hour; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary range is $15.25 - $16.84; actual salary will reflect level of experience and qualifications relative to position requirements.

 This is a year-round position and earns vacation time as well as receives paid holidays.

-The work schedule for this position involves two weekdays per week—as negotiated, for a total of 16 hours.
+The work schedule for this position involves at least one weekend day and one another day, as negotiated, for a total of 16 hours.
 May be asked to work additional hours during peak periods, holidays, or special events.